 Tiered Cloud Backup to S3 Standard, Wasabi, and Glacier Deep Archive with RcloneView

-Keep recent restores fast and long-term retention cheap: hot in S3 Standard, warm in Wasabi/R2, and archive in Glacier Deep Archivewith RcloneView schedules and lifecycle-friendly flags.
+Keep recent restores fast and long-term retention cheap: hot in S3 Standard, warm in Wasabi/R2, and archive in Glacier Deep Archive—with RcloneView schedules and bucket lifecycle policies.

 A single storage class rarely fits every file.
 Design a tiered pipeline: copy fresh data to S3 Standard for rapid access, mirror to a low-cost warm tier (Wasabi/R2) for geo redundancy, and push monthly snapshots to Glacier Deep Archive for compliance retention.
 RcloneView layers a GUI over rclone so you can schedule Syncs, verify with Compare, and keep lifecycle rules intactno shell scripts.